What Is a Healthy Testicle Temperature?

 When you should see your doctor

 Consult your doctor right away if your testicles feel cold and sweaty at the same time consistently.
 These symptoms could indicate that you have a thyroid disease or hyperhidrosis disorder, the latter of which causes abnormally excessive sweating.
-Treating these health conditions may help regulate the temperature of your testicles and reduce your risk of fertility problems.
+Treating these health conditions may help regulate your testicle temperature and reduce your risk of fertility problems.